 Importance of seeding your torrent files

-This happens because you are not downloading the torrent form the actual torrenting site.
+This happens because you are not downloading the torrent from the actual torrenting site.
 Instead, you are downloading from another user that has the downloaded torrent file on their computer.

 The factor of faster downloading speeds is sequential and benefits those who download the torrents from other users.

 The 10 leechers will soon finish downloading the torrent file.
-Each will also be seeding at 100kbps, same as that of the initial uploader.
+Each will also be seeding at 100kbps, the same as that of the initial uploader.
 This translates to a download speed of 1100kbps.
-This is because the t10 are seeding at a speed of 100kbps plus the original uploader’s speed of 100kbps.
+This is because those ten are seeding at a speed of 100kbps plus the original uploader’s speed of 100kbps.

 The chain goes on.
-If 11 more leechers are wishing to download the torrent file, each of them will be downloading the file at a speed of approximately 100kbps.
+If 11 more leechers wish to download the torrent file, they will be downloading the file at a speed of approximately 100kbps.
 This indicates a faster speed compared to the 10kbps for the initial downloaders.
 This is because there is a ratio of one to one per seeder and leecher.